zeraye/blog/content/posts/tiny-go-docker.md

 RUN go mod download && go mod verify
 ```

-Let's assume someone tampers source of `github.com/google/uuid v1.6.0`.
-Next time you try to download this package, verification process will return non-zero exit code with something like this:
+Let's assume someone tampers with the source of `github.com/google/uuid v1.6.0`.
+Next time you try to download this package, verification process will return a non-zero exit code with something like this:

 ```
 github.com/google/uuid v1.6.0: dir has been modified